NullNobody-MNTop1/Isit/README.md

 ## How To Install:
   1. Open the folder in VS Code(or something similar.
 Must have a built-in terminal/command prompt.
 If you do not have built-in terminal/command prompt, skip to "How To Install Through CMD")
-  2. Write: pip3 install . (if you do not have pip3 install pip3 first)
+  2. Write: pip3 install . (if you do not have pip3 you can use pip)
-  3. Use import isit to use it in your projects.
+  3. Use import isitini to use it in your projects.

 ## How To Install Through CMD:
   1. Open CMD(command prompt)